drunomics/config_ignore_keys/README.md

 }
 ```
+The plugin must be added in the src/Plugin/ConfigIgnore folder of the module
+implementing it.
 The return value of the getConfigurations function has to be an array, with the
 key the config name and the value each config key you desire to ignore.